enricodangelo/ptc_test/README.md

 - *BlobService* never deletes a blob unless he's told so, but that use case is out of scope, that means that one stored a blob will always be found.
 - *JobService* will overwrite the input blob with the output of its elaboration.
 That simplifies the communication between the systems but doesn't change the solution.

+### Implementation

+Only the *API* component of the system has been implemented in this poc, the storage layer as well as the external services are mocked with classes.

 ### Further work

+- queue (now comm is sync)